alexcarbo/ML_Robot_Competition_ENPH353/ThienLog.markdown

 * Spent some time cleaning up magic numbers and formatting for DetectPlate.py
 * Made a plate labeller jupyter script for the plate pictures to be fed into a nerual net.
 I rename the images from a parking##.jpg to their parking number P##.jpg and license plates from license##.jpg to AB##.jpg.
 * Started transfering the CNN from lab 5 over to the competition use case.
 Adjusted the jupyter script to be a bit cleaner and simpler.
 Fed it the data collected from the sim world and it has started to recognize some letter.
 Needs more data which I will do tomorrow.

+## April 12
+---
+Today I'm going to test run the plate detection around the whole course by hard coding the driving for now.
+Afterwards I'll run the simulation to collect more data for the plates to feed into the neural network.
+I might try to automate the closing and opening of the world to refresh the plates with a bash file.

+## Progress Updates
+* Updated the plate detection to sort the four corner points into a standard ordered set from (top left, top right, bottom left, bottom right).
+Doing this has sorted out bad perspective changes.
+* Working on collecting more plates for the neural network
+* Modified the plate generator to fill in the missing alphanumerics I need
+* After adding some more data I trained the neural network.
+I am not trying to check if the images from the robot can be fed into this trained model by making a new IdentifyPlate class.
+* Running into an issue with a tensor element not being in the graph when running the loaded model in gazebo to scan plates.
+I've check that the inputs are the same as the one from Lab 5 which it is.